 SECTION 3.
 ENVIRONMENTAL FINDINGS.
 The City Council hereby finds and determines that this ordinance has been assessed in accordance with the California Environmental Quality Act (Cal.
 Pub.
 Res.
 Code, § 21000 et seq.) ("CEQA") and the State CEQA Guidelines (14 Cal.
 Code Regs. § 15000 et seq.) and is categorically exempt from CEQA under CEQA Guidelines, § 15061(b)(3), which states that CEQA does not apply, "where it can be seen with certainty that there is no possibility that the activity in question may have a significant effect on the environment."
 These standards are more stringent than the State energy standards, and as such, there are no reasonably foreseeable adverse impacts, and there is no possibility that the Ordinance in question may have a significant effect on the environment.
 Adoption of the ordinance would not be an activity with potential to cause significant effect on the environment because the adoption and local amendments to the California Energy Code are enacted to provide more protection to the environment and therefore is exempt from CEQA.
-Therefore, it can be seen with certainty that the ordinance in question may have a significant effect on the environment and therefore is exempt from CEQA.
-Therefore, it can be seen with certainty that there is no possibility that the ordinance in question may have a significant effect on the environment and therefore is exempt from CEQA.
+Therefore, it can be seen with certainty that there is no possibility that the ordinance in question may have a significant effect on the environment; accordingly, the ordinance is categorically exempt from CEQA.